vEnhance/1802/src/minmax.typ

   constraints and turn it into and $=$ constraint.
   For example, the boundary of the region cut out by $-1 <= x <= 1$ and $-1 <= y <= 1$
-  (which is a square of side length $2$) are the four sides of the square, where either $x = plus.minus 1$ or $y = plus.minus 1$.
+  (which is a square of side length $2$) are the four sides of the square, where either $x = pm 1$ or $y = pm 1$.

 - The *limit cases* come in two forms:
-  - If any of the variables can go to $plus.minus oo$, all those cases are usually limit cases.
+  - If any of the variables can go to $pm oo$, all those cases are usually limit cases.
   - If you have any $<$ and $>$ inequalities,
     the cases where the variables approach those strict bounds are usually limit cases.